Home

 Flights to Querétaro, Mexico

-As of January, 2008, you can also now fly directly from the US into Querétaro, a convenient option for travelers from the Eastern part of the US and Canada or Europe.
+You can also now fly directly from the US into Querétaro, a convenient option for travelers from the Eastern part of the US and Canada or Europe.
 The flights go through Delta's Atlanta hub.
 They offer service five days a week, one flight a day, from Atlanta, Monday through Friday.
 That puts you just about an hour from San Miguel.
-A taxi from the Querétaro airport to San Miguel should cost about $30-40US.
-The return flights from Querétaro to the US, via Atlanta, fly Tuesday through Saturday.
+You can get a taxi from the Querétaro airport to San Miguel for approximately $50US.
+Several airlines now offer flights from Querétaro to the U.S., including Delta and Continental.

 To compare flights, schedules and prices, you can check out kayak.com.
 They compare flights on more than 100 websites and consistently bring back the best prices, I've found.
 Find flights to Mexico from 100+ sites with one click.